benjhardy/rtop-bot/README.md

 Once *rtop-bot* has been built, getting it running in a slack workspace can be done as follows.

 1) There is currently an issue with the main branch rapidloop/rtop-bot in which rtop-bot does not work if the server to be queried is password-protected. rtop-bot will only work if the server the query is coming from can ssh into the server to be queried in a single line- in other words, no passwords.
 As a workaround solution, the user can follow the instructions http://linuxproblem.org/art_9.html. *Only recommended if security can be maintained.*
 2) Create a slack bot in your workspace.
-We recommend using https://grissomlab.slack.com/apps/A0F7YS25R-bots?next_id=0 as a building block.
+We recommend using the existing Slack Bots app as a building block.
 3) In the command line, navigate to the folder in which the binaries for rtop-bot are built.
 There, run ./rtop-bot -s <API-token-here>.
 The API token for your specific bot can be found on the Edit Configuration tab under the Integration Settings header.
 4) Add the bot to a channel.
 5) Type @mybot: status <server>